ChrisAcrobat/js-compilation/README.md

 A compilation of JavaScripts that I've made for different projects.
+Access by `<script src="https://chrisacrobat.github.io/js-compilation/NAME.js"></script>`.